ajahne/blog/_drafts/2023-5-1-buidling-your-manager-network.md

 This helped with me calibrating engineering ICs, working through performance or behavioral issue, roadmapping, or just venting

 ## Ask your manager
-When I have worked with managers who are just starting out in the role or have recently been proomted to management, I have coached them to buildd their network.
+When I have worked with managers who are just starting out in the role or have recently been promoted to management, I have coached them to build their network.
 I have worked to pair them up with peers and mentors.

 Leverage your manager's network to find peers that you can connect with

-## Check out news letters, pedocats, etc.
+## Check out news letters, podcasts, etc.

-Here are a few podcasts, newsletter, and the liek that I have personaly found value in.
+Here are a few podcasts, newsletter, and the like that I have personally found value in.
 On each of these, once you sign up, there are ways you can sign up and get part of a group.
-This is almost like a "Vritual" meetup.
-Allowing you to conenct, learn, and share with others.
+This is almost like a "Virtual" meetup.
+Allowing you to connect, learn, and share with others.

 ## Attend conferences
 Similar to finding a meetup, a great way to network and build your Voltron is to meet people at conferences.
-You can connect with EMs that are attending, you can meet with the speaker, yyou can...
+You can connect with EMs that are attending, you can meet with the speaker, you can...

 ## Sign up for leadership trainings
 At Dropbox, I am blessed to have the opportunity to join different leadership trainings.
 I am actually on a plane now on my way to an engineering manager summit!

-One of the benefits of attending leaership trainings are meeting other maanagers and leaders both in and our of your org.
-I attended a training on high-performing managerment and during one of the breakout rooms was paired with senior managher who worked in a completedly differernt area the company.
-After our breakout, we set up monhtly meetings.
-From this I was able to have someone to chat about re-orgs channges, managerment, challenges, improvement to Diversity in our DEI and more.
+One of the benefits of attending leadership trainings are meeting other manager and leaders both in and our of your org.
+I attended a training on high-performing management and during one of the breakout rooms was paired with senior manager who worked in a completely different area the company.
+After our breakout, we set up monthly meetings.
+From this I was able to have someone to chat about re-orgs changes, management, challenges, improvement to Diversity in our DEI and more.

 ## Be proactive - set up time with your peers to me
 ask your peers to meet.